AmpersandTarski/documentation/installation/installing_ampersand.md

 ## Installation instructions

-There are several ways to install Ampersand on your machine.
+There are several ways to install an Ampersand compiler on your machine.

-###  1a) Use a prebuilt binary
+###  1a) Use a prebuilt executable file

-The easiest way is by use of binaries.
-We try to update it frequently, using a [repository](https://github.com/AmpersandTarski/webFiles/tree/master/executables) for that purpose.
+The easiest way is by use of available executables.
+We try to update them frequently, using a [repository](https://github.com/AmpersandTarski/webFiles/tree/master/executables) for that purpose.

-Currently, a binary is available for:
+Currently, an executable is available for:

   * **Windows**.
     * [Download binary](https://github.com/AmpersandTarski/webFiles/blob/master/executables/windows/ampersand.zip?raw=true)
-    * unzip the binary, and put ampersand.exe in a directory that is in your path.
+    * unzip it, and put ampersand.exe in a directory that is in your path.
     * Also make sure you install the required other software that you need (see below)
   * **Mac OS X**
     * Sorry, not available yet, but `Coming soon`